jaydon2020/AGL-Documentation/docs/01_Getting_Started/01_Quickstart/01_Using_Ready_Made_Images.md

       Do not connect the USB side of the cable to your build host at this time.

           **CAUTION:** No warranty is provided using the following procedure.
-          Pay particular attention to the collors of your cable as they could vary depending on the vendor.
+          Pay particular attention to the colors of your cable as they could vary depending on the vendor.

     2. Connect the cable's BLUE wire to pin 6 (i.e. Ground) of the UART.

-    3. Connect the able's GREEN RX line to pin 8 (i.e. the TXD line) of the UART.
+    3. Connect the cable's GREEN RX line to pin 8 (i.e. the TXD line) of the UART.

     4. Connect the cable's RED TX line to pin 10 (i.e. the RXD line) of